stonepros/stone/doc/rados/operations/pg-states.rst

   The set of OSDs for this PG has just changed and IO is temporarily paused until the previous interval's leases expire.

 *scrubbing*
-  Ceph is checking the placement group metadata for inconsistencies.
+  Stone is checking the placement group metadata for inconsistencies.

 *deep*
-  Ceph is checking the placement group data against stored checksums.
+  Stone is checking the placement group data against stored checksums.

 *degraded*
-  Ceph has not replicated some objects in the placement group the correct number of times yet.
+  Stone has not replicated some objects in the placement group the correct number of times yet.

 *inconsistent*
-  Ceph detects inconsistencies in the one or more replicas of an object in the placement group (e.g. objects are the wrong size, objects are missing from one replica *after* recovery finished, etc.).
+  Stone detects inconsistencies in the one or more replicas of an object in the placement group (e.g. objects are the wrong size, objects are missing from one replica *after* recovery finished, etc.).

 *peering*
   The placement group is undergoing the peering process

 *repair*
-  Ceph is checking the placement group and repairing any inconsistencies it finds (if possible).
+  Stone is checking the placement group and repairing any inconsistencies it finds (if possible).

 *recovering*
-  Ceph is migrating/synchronizing objects and their replicas.
+  Stone is migrating/synchronizing objects and their replicas.

 *forced_recovery*
   High recovery priority of that PG is enforced by user.